Vinyl is back! How to build and preserve a killer vinyl collection

 These days, you don’t have to go anywhere to find your favorite band’s vinyl.
 Though we still recommend checking out vinyl in person before purchasing, there are solid online resources for finding vinyl that is usually in excellent shape.
 For new vinyl, we recommend Amazon — the online giant has a surprisingly good selection at great prices, often with free shipping.
 For used records, check out Discogs.
 It’s an online record selling, cataloging, and trading platform that can help you find some of the rarest gems on your list.

 Oh, and if you need a little help discovering record stores in you area that will be celebrating Record Store Day, we also recommend Vinyl Hub — “it’s like Discogs for record stores” the website exclaims, and it offers a great way to find a local shop.
-Finally, before you take off, be sure to check out these 10 awesome albums you should buy on Record Store Day.
+Finally, before you take off, be sure to check out these 10 awesome albums from last year’s Record Store Day.

 Clean those grooves!

-So you’ve just gotten your vinyl haul home, and you’re ready to light up your speakers with the sweet analog sounds of that Van Morrison LP you’ve been seeking out for months.
+So you’ve just gotten your vinyl haul home, and you’re ready to light up your favorite speakers with the sweet analog sounds of that Van Morrison LP you’ve been seeking out for months.
 We’re excited too, but don’t just slip that slick disc out of its cover and drop the needle right away.
 Before you play them, you should always clean your records.

 You have no idea how well any used record was kept over its lifetime, and even brand new records have a residue left over from the pressing factory.
 You want none of this stuff touching your turntable’s stylus (needle).
 There are a number of ways to clean a record, some of them totally automated, others very hands on.
 To help you out, we put together this excellent guide on how to clean your records.